 In order to understand changing female labor force participation, it is important to first conceptualize the overarching context within which various factors operate.
 For women to be able to participate in the labor market, they have to have the time and opportunity to do so.
 This means that we can only fully analyze labor force participation if we understand time allocation more generally.
 In the case of female labor supply in particular, time allocation is crucially affected by the fact that women all over the world tend to spend a substantial amount of time on activities such as unpaid care work, which fall outside of the traditional economic production boundary.
 In other words, women often work but are not regarded as ‘economically active’ for the purpose of labor supply statistics.

-The chart below illustrates this.
 Across all world regions, women spend more time on unpaid care work than men.
 On average, women spend between three and six hours on unpaid care work per day, while men spend between half an hour and two hours.
-If we consider the sum of paid and unpaid work, women tend to work more than men – on average, 2.6 extra hours per week across the OECD.1 For an interactive chart that shows the female-to-male ratio of time devoted to unpaid care work by country, see here.
+If we consider the sum of paid and unpaid work, women tend to work more than men – on average, 2.6 extra hours per week across the OECD.1

 It is therefore not surprising that the factors driving change in female labor supply – whether they are improvements in maternal health, reductions in the number of children, childcare provision, or gains in household technology – all affect unpaid care work.
 Because time allocation is gendered in this way, female participation in labor markets tends to increase when the time-cost of unpaid care work is reduced, shared equally with men, and/or made more compatible with market work.
 Crucially, this analysis is not intended to diminish the importance of unpaid care work.
 On the contrary, such work is fundamental to – rather than separate from – economic activity and wellbeing, and the fact that it is omitted from national accounts is a point of debate.2